xz3t/milestone-4/README.md

 - sorting option allows user to sort products by Name A-Z/Z-A, Category A-Z/Z-A and Price low to high/high to low.
 - products are represented in individual cards with image, name, price, category and availability.
 - each card links to a detailed page of the product with full information and functionality to add to basket.
-- superuser have access to edit/delete items
+- superuser have access to edit/delete items.

 ### Product details page
 - contains full information about product Name/Price/Category/Availability/Description.
 - add to bag functionality is present with a quantity selector and add to bag button.
 - "Keep Shopping" button to return to products page.
 - each product detail has a review feature where logged in users can leave a review and edit ot remove own entries.
-- unavailable products will display a "Back to Stock" information and will not be available to be added to shopping bag
+- unavailable products will display a "Back to Stock" information and will not be available to be added to shopping bag.
-- superuser have access to edit/delete items
+- superuser have access to edit/delete items.

 ### Shopping bag
 - when empty will show an empty bag message and a link to products page.
 - an overview of all added products with Image/Name/Price/Qty and subtotal.
 - Quantity can be updated or product removed within the page.
-- user can add coupon to apply an discount
+- user can add coupon to apply an discount.
-- an total cost breakdown is presented to the user with information about bag total/delivery/discount
+- an total cost breakdown is presented to the user with information about bag total/delivery/discount.
-- user can continue shopping by clicking on "Keep Shopping"
+- user can continue shopping by clicking on "Keep Shopping".
-- user can check out using "Secure Checkout" button
+- user can check out using "Secure Checkout" button.

 ### Coupons
 - superuser can create discount coupons with start and expiration date and desired % discount.